 What do you do?
 I ask the old soldier sitting in my chair.
-I’m a musician in the army band he says.
+He’s come to me for an eye test.
+I’m a musician in the army band, he says.
 Aha!
 Cool!
 What do you play? asks I.

 The Saxophone, he says.
 The best of all the instruments!
 I flatter.
 How long have you been a soldier?
 Not long, he says, I joined a couple years ago and I’m just about to retire on a small army pension.
 What did you do before?